ppsp-team/StratiPy/reproducibility/README.md

     - 4 types of cancer data provided by [TCGA](https://cancergenome.nih.gov/).
 Here we only work on uterine endometrial carcinoma (uterine cancer) with 248 patients' somatic mutation data.
     - 3 types of Protein-Protein Interaction (PPI) networks.
 Here we only utilize [STRING database](https://string-db.org/).
 - [data](../data/) folder includes input and output data such as mutation profiles, PPI networks, similarity matrices, etc...
-- In this case study, the code will take general input data from [data](../data/) folder but output will be placed in the specific [reproducibility data](reproducibility_data/).
+- In this case study, the code will take general input data from [data](../data/) folder but output will be placed in the specific [reproducibility data](reproducibility_data/) in Jupyter Notebook case.
+When you launch with Docker, you will create a linked output folder.
 Original MATLAB results (100 and 1000 permutations of bootstrap) are also in reproducibility data folder.
 - Result's filename will be constituted by parameters' value.
 If there is same filename, the code will not create new file.
 If you want to create a new one, you have to remove previous file from the specific [reproducibility data](reproducibility_data/).